 As part of the Solar Energy Program, the BLM has identified specific locations that are well suited for utility-scale production of solar energy (solar energy zones, or SEZs) where the BLM proposes to prioritize development (about 285,000 acres [1,553 km2]).
 The program emphasizes and incentivizes development within SEZs and outlines a collaborative process for identifying additional SEZs.

 The right-of-way (ROW) regulations (43 CFR 2800) published by the BLM on December 19, 2016 have identified the SEZs as "designated leasing areas (DLAs)" and solar energy development on these lands will be facilitated through the offer of competitive solar energy right-of-way (ROW) leases.
 These regulations now provide for the issuance of solar energy ROW leases in response to a competitive offer of lands by the BLM for solar energy development within DLAs (43 CFR 2809).
-The BLM may include lands in a competitive offer within a DLA on its own initiative or may solicit nominations for lands to be offered by publishing a call for nominations.
+The BLM may include lands in a competitive offer within a DLA on its own initiative or may solicit nominations and expressions of interest for lands to be offered by publishing a call for nominations.
 A ROW authorization issued through a competitive process will be issued as a ROW lease.

 On September 30, 2014, the BLM issued its Draft Competitive Leasing rule for Wind and Solar Leasing in the Federal Register.
 Publication kicked off a 60-day comment period that closed on December 1, 2014.
 The proposed regulations promoted the use of “designated leasing areas” that included the BLM's SEZs.
 The rule would establish competitive processes, terms and conditions (including rental and bonding requirements) for solar and wind energy development rights-of-way (ROWs) both inside and outside the designated leasing areas, and provide incentives for leases in designated leasing areas.